lacchain/besu-pro-testnet/DEPLOY_NODE.md

 ### Clone Repository ####

-To configure and install Pantheon and Orion/Tessera, you must clone this git repository in your **local machine**.
+To configure and install Besu and Tessera, you must clone this git repository in your **local machine**.

 ```shell
 $ git clone https://github.com/LACNet-Networks/besu-pro-testnet